sotnir/git-course/_episodes/01-local.md

 > ## Why are we using the command line?
 > There are lots of graphical user interfaces (GUIs) for using Git: both stand-alone
-> and integrated into text editors (e.g. VSCode).
+> and integrated into text editors (e.g. [Visual Studio Code](https://code.visualstudio.com/)).
 > We are deliberately not using a GUI for this course because:
 >
 > * you will have a better understanding of how the git commands work
 > * you will be able to use Git on any computer
-> (e.g. remotely accessing HPC systems, which generally only have Linux command line access)
+> (e.g. remotely accessing HPC (High-Performance Computing) systems, which generally only have Linux command line access)
 > * you will be able to use any GUI, rather than just the one you have learned {: .callout}

 ## Setting up Git

-If you're using the course JupyterHub, git should already be installed.
+If you're using JupyterHub, git should have already been installed.
 If you need to install git locally, instructions are under [setup]({{ page.root }}/setup).

 ## Tell Git who we are